 Rarely, a cat may experiment with eating tofu litter.
 This is more common with kittens and cats with eating disorders.
 To avoid this, be sure to gradually transition your cat to a new litter to ensure they associate the unfamiliar substance with going to the bathroom.
-For complete instructions on how to avoid this debacle, watch our video below or read our article on how to switch your cat to a new litter.
+For complete instructions on how to avoid this debacle, read our article on how to switch your cat to a new litter.

 Our Criteria for Finding the Best Tofu Cat Litter

 The following criteria were developed in consultation with veterinarian Megan Teiber and cat behaviorist Nicole Van Andel.